lukasbach/publish-fast/README.md

-This project is inspired by [np](https://github.com/sindresorhus/np), and pretty much does the same thing, except that publish-fast is suitable to run in CI, directly creates a github release from a local template instead of just drafting one, and automatically updates a changelog file.
+This project is inspired by [np](https://github.com/sindresorhus/np), and pretty much does the same thing, except that publish-fast is suitable to run in CI, directly creates a github release from a local template instead of just drafting one, supports uploading release assets, automatically updates a changelog file and supports config files.
 It thus does more stuff automatically without much manual effort, and is more suitable to run in automated workflows.

 ![pf-release.gif](pf-release.gif)